PubInv/intro-public-invention/README.md

-# An Introduciton to Public Invention
+# An Introduction to Public Invention

 This repo holds a draft of a book beging written by Robert L. Read, "An Introduction to Public Invenion".